 MH-47G design and features

-The fuselage of the MH-47G measures 15.9m-long and 4.8m-wide.
+The fuselage of the MH-47G measures 15.9m in length and 4.8m in width.
 The overall length of the helicopter with unfolded rotors is 30.18m.
 It has a maximum gross weight of 24,494kg and can transport a useful load of 11,340kg.

 The Chinook helicopter variant features a fully integrated digital cockpit management system.
 The cockpit accommodates a pilot and a co-pilot in a side-by-side arrangement.
 The night vision goggle-compatible glass digital cockpit features five liquid crystal multi-function displays (MFDs) and two control display units (CDUs).